hallc/firewall/README.markdown

 A simple iptables firewall that blocks incoming connections.

 ## Installing
 Drop `firewall` in `/etc/init.d` and configure it to start automatically.
 Instructions will vary depending on your distribution, but the script includes headers for `chkconfig` and [LSB Init Scripts](https://wiki.debian.org/LSBInitScripts).
+A `firewall.service` unit file is provided for use with [systemd](https://wiki.debian.org/systemd/Services).

 ## Allowing ICMP & SSH
 To allow ICMP traffic (ping, traceroute, etc), uncomment line 32: